Suzuki Music Instruction is offered in piano, violin, viola, cello, and guitar.

 The Suzuki method is based on the philosophy that every child has the potential to reach a high level of musicianship, and the learning process corresponds to the way a child assimilates language—through listening, imitation and practice.
 CSA’s comprehensive Suzuki program is nationally recognized, with 20 faculty members and 400 students.

-- Students begin between the ages of 4-6
+- Students typically begin between the ages of 4-6, though older students may also join Suzuki

 - Parent takes an initial Suzuki Parent Education course, attends all lessons/classes with the student, and supervises home practice

 - Initial emphasis is on auditory learning, position, technique, and tone, prior to introducing note-reading

 - Tuition includes a weekly 30 minute private lesson, along with a required repertoire musicianship class (for students through grade 8).
 Group class is encouraged through grade 12, though not required.
 The classes motivate through peer interaction and strengthen musicianship through performance, ear-training, theory and sight-reading

 - Students participate in concerts, festivals, and recitals held in Conservatory performance venues